 Is Your Business Using the Correct Facebook Profile?

-In our work with many different industries, including education marketing with schools and school districts, we’ve come across many different types of Facebook set ups.
-There are three types Facebook offers: Profiles, Groups, and Pages.
+In our work with many different industries, including education marketing with schools and school districts, we’ve encountered many different types of Facebook setups.
+Facebook offers three types: Profiles, Groups, and Pages.
 It can be confusing to sort out exactly what each one should be used for and what it should look like.

 What is a Facebook Profile?